 This is what I do...

 I soak my nuts according to the times recommended from that website above, drain and rinse them, lay them out on a dehydrator sheet and dehydrate them until they return to their former selves.
-I find this works perfectly with walnuts and pecans...almonds, on the other hand, have not been so perfect.
-They never seem to return to their former glory.
-Luckily, I rarely eat almonds in whole form anymore, since I have discovered that they are ten times more delicious in nut butter form!
+I find this works perfectly with walnuts and pecans...almonds, on the other hand, have been hit or miss.
+I think it depends on the quality of almond with which you begin.
+I tend to prefer almonds' taste and texture pre-soaking/dehydrating, though others I know prefer it post.
+Luckily, I find processing them into almond butter resolves any texture issue.

 Another important note about raw nuts, though...this soaking and dehydrating process is really only useful if the nuts are definitely raw in the first place.
 Most shelled nuts aren't, as they go through an intense heating process to release them from the shells.
 Additionally, "raw" almonds rarely are, even if they are labelled as such.
 Almonds are most often pasteurized, especially those from California (Here's an article about the controversy: Food Scam) with intense heat killing the potentially helpful enzymes anyways.
 So, if you're going to do this, make sure your almonds are actually raw.
 You can order truly raw almonds online.
 Fortunately for me, my local health food store carries truly raw almonds, in addition to a warning label on the California "Raw" almonds!
 What luck!